ChristianJoudon/ChristianJoudon.github.io/projects/ParsingScripts.md

 # Screenplay Analysis Tool

+"""
-#### This script retrieves a screenplay from a given URL and extracts a specific character's dialogue.
+This script fetches a screenplay from a URL and extracts a character's dialogue.
-#### The extracted dialogue is then tokenized, and a keyword extraction technique (RAKE - Rapid Automatic Keyword Extraction) is used.
+It then tokenizes the dialogue and uses RAKE for keyword extraction.
-#### Additionally, named entity recognition from SpaCy is utilized to filter out named entities from the extracted keywords.
+Employing SpaCy's NER, it filters out named entities from the keywords.
-#### The script finally displays a list of all words spoken by the character and the extracted keywords.
+Finally, the script displays the character's spoken words and the identified keywords.
+"""

 # Importing required libraries
 import re